 While ADNS is a system not directly related with food safety, it has an impact on public health in relation to all zoonotic diseases within its scope.

-The operational objective of the system is to ensure rapid exchange of information between the competent authorities responsible for animal health in each Member States and the Commission on outbreaks of contagious animal diseases.
+The operational objective of the system is to ensure rapid exchange of information between the competent authorities responsible for animal health in each EU country and the Commission on outbreaks of contagious animal diseases.

-The system allows the coordination and monitoring of outbreaks of contagious animal diseases and enables Member States and Commission services to take immediate measures to prevent the spread of the diseases in question.
+The system allows the coordination and monitoring of outbreaks of contagious animal diseases and enables EU countries and Commission services to take immediate measures to prevent the spread of the diseases in question.

 Commission Decision 2005/176/EC (repealing Decision 2000/807/EC) lays down the codified form and the codes for the notification of these contagious animal diseases.
-The list of Countries provided by this Decision includes the Member States and Andorra, Faroe Islands, Norway and Switzerland.
+The list of Countries provided by this Decision includes the EU countries and Andorra, Faroe Islands, Norway and Switzerland.

-The Member States and the other countries connected to the application are responsible for supplying ADNS with the necessary information.
+The EU countries and the other countries connected to the application are responsible for supplying ADNS with the necessary information.
 Two types of outbreak exist:

 - Primary outbreak: an outbreak of a contagious animal disease not epizootiologically linked with a previous outbreak in a region or the first outbreak in a previously unaffected region of a Member State.
 For this kind of outbreak all members need to be immediately informed.
 Council Directive 82/894/EEC provides that the notification must be sent within 24 hours of confirmation of the outbreak.
 The notification can be inserted directly into the ADNS system via the internet or sent by a structured e-mail to the Commission and the information is automatically inserted into the ADNS system.
 Once a primary outbreak is entered into the system, an e-mail is sent to all the countries connected to the application.

 - Secondary outbreak: an outbreak following a primary outbreak in an already infected region.
 For the secondary outbreak, the notification must be sent at least on the first working day of each week.